Looking for the cheapest way to invest in Canada? Then you must take a look at discount brokers.

 However, there has been a significant downpour of negative feedback regarding its customer service in recent months.
 It could be attributed to an overwhelming number of new users and its team being unable to scale properly to meet the demand.
 But this is a problem that the discount broker needs to address to ensure a better user experience.

-Between Interactive Brokers Canada and Questrade, Questrade is still the better platform for its customer service.
+Our verdict for customer service: Between Interactive Brokers Canada and Questrade, Questrade is still the better platform for its customer service.

 Interactive Brokers vs. Questrade – What Do They Cost?